The Release Kubernetes plugin allows Release to work with resources on a Kubernetes host. It includes the following task types:

 sudouser on the remote machine (for example,

 The Kubernetes: Create Resource task type creates a resource in Kubernetes.
-It requires you to specify a configuration in JSON format.
+It requires you to specify a configuration in JSON or YAML format.
 You can specify the configuration:

-- By providing a URL to a JSON file
+- By providing a URL to a JSON or YAML file

-You can enter the JSON configuration as plain text in the Configuration file box:
+You can enter the JSON or YAML configuration as plain text in the Configuration file box:

 Or provide a URL for the configuration file in the Url box.
 If the URL is secure, you must also provide credentials in the Username and Password boxes.